Zyrcant/zyrcant.github.io/content/_index.md

     content:
       title: Service
       text: |
-        I am especially passionate about diversity in computing.
+        I am especially passionate about service in computing.
+I currently serve as the **faculty advisor** for Drexel's **Women in Computing Society**.
 Previously, I have served as a mentor for the **ACM-Women (2020-2022)** chapter at UCF.
-I cofounded and currently serve as the **External Vice-President of [Girls Who Code @ UCF](https://www.instagram.com/girlswhocodeucf/)**.
-Due to my love for coding, I also lead the technical interview prep group at GWC@UCF to help prepare our brilliant club members for industry jobs.
+I cofounded and served as the **External Vice-President of [Girls Who Code @ UCF](https://www.instagram.com/girlswhocodeucf/)** from 2022-2024.
+Due to my love for coding, I also led the technical interview prep group at GWC@UCF to help prepare our brilliant club members for industry jobs.
 See below for some of my workshop materials:
         <br><br>[Introduction to Git and GitHub](uploads/GitWorkshop.pdf)
         <br>[Introduction to Technical Interviews - Practice Problems](https://colab.research.google.com/drive/1XBoCPR-FSeRVGuCvlFEm2kATrp76KzEF?usp=sharingf)<br><br>